keenlabs/Keen-Docs/source/api/reference.rst

 Description
 -----------

-GET returns available schema information for this collection, including columns and their type and frequency.
+GET returns available schema information for this collection, including properties and their type and frequency.
 It also returns links to sub-resources.

 POST adds a new resource to this collection.